How To Look At A House

 McGarry and Madsen's home inspection blog for buyers of

 site-built, mobile/manfuactured and modular homes

 What is a D-sticker mobile home?

 Tuesday, October 2, 2018

-A “D-sticker” manufactured home is a Wind Zone III home on steroids.
+A “D-sticker” manufactured home, also called an “Exposure D,” is a Wind Zone 2 or 3 home on steroids.
 It has been further strengthened to to meet the wind resistance requirement of ASCE 7-88, Exposure D—which is a standard referenced in the HUD Code.
 It is specifically for homes to be sited within 1,500 feet of the coastline in hurricane wind prone areas of the country.
-The additional reinforcement is necessary because hurricane winds and wind-blown debris coming off the water are more fierce that further inland, where trees and buildings in the way have disrupted and slowed down the wind pattern somewhat.
+HUD interpets Exposure D as just coastline, and does not include bays, rivers, or lakes.

 To learn more about wind zones, see our blog post Where are Wind Zone 2 and Wind Zone 3 for mobile homes located?.
 Also, to find out where to locate the data plate for a manufactured home, where the wind zone it was designed for is listed, read our blog post How do I find out how old a mobile home is and who manufactured it?

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •

 Here’s links to a collection of our blog posts about MOBILE/MANUFACTURED HOMES:

 of Blog Posts